Near real-time surface melt in Greenland

 Greenland snow melt extent is detected using AMSR2 satellite passive microwave at 12.5 km resolution after Picard and Fily (2006).
 New observations are downloaded every day from NSIDC, which processes the data with a delay of about 3–4 days in general.
 The graphs have been updated on ????-??-?? but are valid for an earlier date as indicated in the graphs.

-Caution: Near-real time processing is subject to various types of errors, data may be unavailable or corrupted and the algorithm to detect melt in real time is still experimental.
+Caution: Near-real time processing is subject to various types of errors, recent data may be unavailable or corrupted and the algorithm to detect melt in real time is still experimental.
 These observations must be interpreted with care !

 The map shows where melt is detected (for the validity date), and the color indicates the melt conditions in the two previous days.